Hannah Duston: Later life

-Following her return, Hannah gave birth to a daughter, Lydia, on October 4, 1698.
+Following her return, Hannah gave birth to a second daughter, Lydia, on October 4, 1698.
 Her neighbor Hannah Heath Bradley, who had also been abducted in the 1697 raid (and two of her children killed), was held for nearly two years before she was ransomed, returning to Haverhill in 1699.
 During Queen Anne's War Indians raided Haverhill again in 1704 and 1707.
 In yet another raid on Haverhill (1708), Algonquin and Abenaki Indians led by the French officer Jean-Baptiste Hertel de Rouville killed sixteen, including the town's minister.

 Although she claimed to have been baptized as a child, Hannah rarely attended church and did not take communion until late in life, for reasons that are unclear.
 In May 1724 she asked to be formally admitted to the Haverhill Center Congregational Church.
 Her husband had made a similar petition in January of that year.

 Following her husband's death (between 1724 and 1732) Hannah Duston is believed to have lived with her son Jonathan on his farm in southwest Haverhill.
 She probably died between 1736 and 1738, and was most likely buried near Jonathan Duston's home.

 Samuel Lennardson moved to Preston, Connecticut, to join his father.
 He married and had five children and died on May 11, 1718.
 Mary Neff died in Haverhill on October 17, 1722.
 In 1739 Mary Neff's son Joseph was granted two hundred acres of land at Penacook by the General Court of New Hampshire "in consideration of his mother's services in assisting Hannah Duston in killing divers Indians."